fraschetti/tattle-phone/README.md

 - Luckily the phone's board was only a single layer and utilized through-hole components and that made quick work of leveraging the phone's existing components
   - It was easy enough to spot which pins were handling the microphone inputs and the existing on-board status LED for the phone.
   - I soldered in a handful of wires, cut the traces to isolate the microphone and LED from the rest of the board, and we were good to go.

+## What would a v2 look like?
+The Pi offers a lot of convienance but it is wildly overpowered for this project and even with the above *Power savings*, is going to waste a lot of energy * money.
+If I were to revisit this project, I'd likely start over using an ESP32 or similar microcontroller with built-in WiFi, processing power, and deep-sleep power saving modes (similar to what I used on my [ESP8266-TempSensor](https://github.com/fraschetti/ESP8266-TempSensor) project).